Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset/examples/default/README.md

 This example demonstrates a standard deployment of VMSS.
 It will deploy:

 - a Linux VM
-- a virtual nework with a subnet
+- a virtual network with a subnet
 - a NAT gateway
 - a public IP associated to the NAT gateway
 - an SSH key